The Cover Letter

 - You need to do some work and research to try to find the name/title of the person doing the hiring; this effort will go a long way with impressing the person hiring

-- Paragraph #1 – This is your opening paragraph, where you state the purpose for writing; how you learned of the organization or position, and basic information about yourself (your current title, years of experience).
+- Paragraph #1 – This is your opening paragraph, where you state the purpose for writing; how you learned of the organization or position, and necessary information about yourself (your current title, years of experience).

 - Paragraph #2– Tell why you’re interested in the employer or type of work the employer does (merely stating that you are interested in the position without explaining why will sound like you used a template letter).

 - Communicate how you understand enough about the company and the open position; relate your background and experience that suit their requirements.
-Arouses your reader’s curiosity by mentioning points that are important to the position you are seeking
+Arouses your reader’s curiosity by mentioning points that are important to the job you are seeking

 - Never state what the position or company can do for you but what you can do for them